kiwi0fruit/knitty/docs/knitty.md

 ## 3.4 Match metadata option

-For `knitty` CLI flag `--to-ipynb` and for `post-knitty` another class match value that would be later used by `knotedown`can be  set in metadata section like:
+For `knitty` CLI flag `--to-ipynb` and for `post-knitty` another class match value can be  set in metadata section like:
 ```yaml
 ---
 codecell-match-class: in